peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 #### Parameters

-* `curve` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that the curve will pass through.
+* `spline` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that the curve will pass through.
 Throws an error if there are fewer than two control points.
 * `param` (Type: number) (optional)<br>A value that describes the curve's parameterization.
 Ranges from 0 to 1.
 A value of 0 indicates a uniform parameterization, 0.5 indicates a centripetal parameterization, and 1 indicates a chordal parameterization.
 Default is 0.5.
 * `closed` (Type: number) (optional)<br>If true, connects the last control point of the curve with the first.
 Default is false.